hackclub/hackclub/workshops/micro_bit_flappy_bird/README.md

 ![JavaScript](https://cloud-kifx081bh.vercel.app/6javascript.png)

 The MakeCode programming environment uses JavaScript along with the Static [TypeScript](https://www.typescriptlang.org/) language.
 Don't worry about TypeScript.
 It is super similar to JavaScript.
-We will use most of the micro:bit’s built-in JavaScript functions.
+We will use many of the micro:bit’s built-in JavaScript functions.
 For example, the `showString()` function displays a string on the LED screen.
 It will scroll to the left if it’s bigger than the screen.

 Try displaying your name.
 Here's mine: 😊